 How long does whiskey last in a decanter?

-It depends.
-If the decanter is made of lead crystal, the whiskey needs to be consumed within two days before the lead leaches into it.
 If the glass stopper has a loose fit, the spirit will evaporate over time.
 Opened whiskey will oxidize like wine, albeit slower (between six months to two years), and affect the taste.

 Why use a whiskey decanter?